 “It seemed to me then as it has ever since from contact with the Indian in his primitive life untouched by the white man’s culture, that the Indian had attained that which the Japanese possessed, not so much a low standard of living….as a high standard of simplicity, which under the same conditions the white man has not essentially improved upon.”

 This beautiful and well-written book by Keith Helmuth broadly covers the story of Tappan Adney, who not only loved New Brunswick but also was a friend and defender of the Wolatoqiyik peoples and the violation of their treaty rights.
-Tappan Adney is also considered as “The Man Who Saved the Birchbark Canoe” for he not only detailed their construction for posterity, but he built many canoe models, the bulk of which are owned and displayed at the Mariner’s Museum in Newport News, Virginia.
+Tappan Adney is also considered as “The Man Who Saved the Birchbark Canoe” for he not only detailed their construction for posterity, but he built many canoe models, the bulk of which are owned by and displayed at the Mariner’s Museum in Newport News, Virginia.

 Lavishly illustrated with original photos, maps, drawings, news clippings and more, this book resembles a well-organized scrapbook of Tappan Adney’s time in New Brunswick.
-Produced in association with The Town of Woodstock and The Carleton County Historical Society, Tappan Adney And the Heritage of the St. John River Valley is a must for any naturalist, and New Brunswick history enthusiast or scholar.
+Produced in association with The Town of Woodstock and The Carleton County Historical Society, Tappan Adney And the Heritage of the St. John River Valley is a must for any naturalist, New Brunswick history enthusiast, or scholar.

 *If you choose to purchase the book through Amazon we will receive a small commission at no extra cost to you.